 unequal power relationship;

 makes you unhappy, sad, worried or distressed;

-- the actions targeting you are committed repetitively by the same person or by group of persons who repeat the same action in turn (for example: removing your cap, pushing you, calling you a "slut").
+- the actions targeting you are committed repetitively by the same person or by a group of persons who repeat the same action in turn (for example: removing your cap, pushing you, shouting insults).
 It is also possible that certain actions may be committed only once and cause just as much distress;

 - this person or these persons act